mushcalli/brisket-player/README.md

 - returns true on interrupt, false otherwise
 - chunkQueuedEvent: optional, if given will emit a dataless OS event with this name every time a new segment of audio is queued to the speaker
 - startOffset: optional, if given will start playback from the startOffset'th byte of the file
-- usePartialRequests: optional, usually found via an internal urlPlayer.pollUrl() call, but if given will skip the call and use the given value for efficiency when audioUrl has already been polled externally
+- usePartialRequests: optional, usually found via an internal urlPlayer.pollUrl() call, but if given will skip the call and use the given value, only to be used for efficiency when audioUrl has already been polled externally
 - audioByteLength: optional, see above
 <br><br>